manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 ## `@part`
 Use `@part` to enable delegation with `@link`.

-Generally, a link establishes a "part-of" relationship between the linking object and the linked part.
+Generally, a link establishes a "part-of" relationship between the linking object and the linked object.
 Both objects form a single, composite object in terms of the interfaces defined in the link.

 ```java